Nagrazin/scss-custom-grid/README.md

 # scss-custom-grid
-Here is an example on how to build a custom grid that can be used in multiple projects.
+Here is an example on how to build a basic grid that can be used in multiple projects.